About ASCIA anaphylaxis e-training

 ASCIA anaphylaxis e-training courses for schools and childcare have been developed by the Australasian Society of Clinical Immunology and Allergy (ASCIA), the peak professional body in Australasia for allergy and clinical immunology, in conjunction with health, education and children's services departments and ministries throughout Australasia.
 Each course is reviewed and updated by ASCIA at least annually to ensure that it is consistent with the medical literature and current best medical practice.

-ASCIA anaphylaxis e-training for school and childcare services has been updated in January 2014 (Version 5.0) and includes the following important amendments:
+ASCIA anaphylaxis e-training for school and childcare services has been updated in August 2016 (Version 6.1) to incorporate the updated ASCIA Action Plans.
+The following important changes to have been made to the Action Plans:

 The childcare version of the course has been approved by the Australian Children's Education and Care Quality Authority (ACECQA) for the purposes of the Education and Care Services National Law, and published in accordance with regulation 137(1)(e) of the Education and Care Services Regulations.